GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 --------------------------------------------------

 Every package should have a single Maven group ID and artifact ID.
-Do not give different classes in the same package different group IDs or artifact IDs.
+Do not publish different classes in the same package in separate Maven artifacts with different group IDs or artifact IDs.
 Doing so causes problems in Java 9 and later and in OSGI environments such as Eclipse plugins.